bhudson2/spacevlbi/README.md

 spacevlbi
 =========
-Python package for simulating and optimising a space-based VLBI mission.
+Python package for simulating and optimising a space-based Very Long Baseline Interferometry (VLBI) mission.
 This package enables multiple space telescopes to be modelled by propagating their orbital and attitude state.
 Elements of the spacecraft design that impact when observations can be performed can also be included in the simulation to assess and mitigate their impact on the science return of the mission (e.g. source visibility including Sun/Earth/Moon avoidance, star trackers, radiators, solar panels, ground station access times, etc.).

-A ground-based array of radio antenna can also be modelled, enabling the (u,v) coverage that the full interferometer can achieve of a given source(s) to be calculated.
+A ground-based array of radio antenna can also be modelled, enabling the $(u,v)$ coverage that the full interferometer can achieve of a given source(s) to be calculated.

 Although the package has been developed specifically for space VLBI applications, it can also be used more generally for modelling other types of astronomy mission and assessing the impact of the spacecraft design on the science return.